SalWambui/SQL-Data-Warehouse-Project/README.md

 │
 ├── README.md                       # Project overview and setup instructions
 └── LICENSE                         # License information

+## Conclusion

+This data warehouse project demonstrates the end-to-end ETL process, from extracting raw data from source systems (ERP, CRM), transforming it in the Silver layer, and loading it into analytical models in the Gold layer.

+It follows industry-standard practices, including star schema modeling, surrogate keys, technical columns, and consistent naming conventions.

 # About Me
 My name is Salome Wambui a student pursuing Mathematics and Computer Science.
 I am an aspiring Big Data Scientist.
 I am enthusastic to learn and apply my skills to solve real world challenges!